The infinitesimal and global Thurston geometry of Teichm{\"u}ller space: Introduction

 \subsection{The unit norm sphere $\mathbf{S}_x$}

-In \cref{sec:convexbodies}, we develop the general theory of convex bodies, show that any convex body has a \emph{convex stratification} \cref{defn:convexstrat} which decomposes it into (generically uncountably many) convex strata given by the interior of its \emph{faces} (\cref{defn:classicalface}).
-Thurston shows, in a \emph{deep} result \cite[Theorem~10.1]{ThS}, that the top-dimensional faces of are naturally indexed by simple closed curves and cover almost almost all of the unit Thurston norm sphere $\mathbf{S}_x\subsetneq T_x\teich(S)$.
+In \cref{sec:convexbodies}, we develop some elements of the general theory of convex bodies, and show that the boundary of any convex body has a \emph{convex stratification} as in \cref{defn:convexstrat} which decomposes it into (generically uncountably many) convex strata which are the interiors of its \emph{faces}.
+In such a context, a face, introduced in \cref{defn:classicalface}, is defined as a convex subset of $\mathbf{S}_x$ containing the endpoints of every segment that has an interior point in that set.
+Thurston shows, in a deep result \cite[Theorem~10.1]{ThS}, that the top-dimensional faces of the stratification of the unit Thurston norm sphere $\mathbf{S}_x\subsetneq T_x\teich(S)$, seen as the boundary of a convex body, are naturally indexed by the set of homotopy classes of simple closed curves and that these faces cover almost all this Thurston norm unit sphere.

 The aforementioned correspondence between the top-dimensional faces and simple closed curves is explicit: for any $\gamma\in\mathcal{S}$, its associated top-dimensional face is given by